melaniebrgr/learning-computer-science/04-rust/07-structs-enums.md

-# Data structures
+# Algebraic data types (ADTs)

-1. struct
+1. structs
-1. enum
+1. enums

+ADTs allow us to model complex data structures and enforce constraints at the type level.

-## Struct
+## Structs

-A struct is an example of a "product" algebraic type
+A struct is an example of a "product" algebraic type that allows to group related types into a logical domain.

 Data and behaviour are defined in seperate blocks in Rust.
 A struct(ure) specifies the data shape and size, and an impl(ementation) defines behaviour.